shreyanshumalviya/JavaFirstApp/README.md

 - Also supports feature from native languages like C, C++ (JNI Libraries)
 - Supports dyanmic compilation and automatic memory management (garbage collection)
 </details>

+### JDK, JRE, JVM

+**JVM**
+- JVM is the virtual machine that provides a runtime environment in which java bytecode is executed.
+- Compiled bytecode of **other languages can also be executed** in JVM.
+- It is **platform dependent**.
+- Loads, Verifies, Executes code.

+**JRE**
+- It is implementation of JVM.
+- Provide tools used for developing java apps.
+- It contains a set of libraries, JVM.

+**JDK**
+- JRE + Development Tools.
+- Standard Edition, Enterprise Edition, Micro Edition.